 The EURO-NMD coordination team are based in the John Walton Muscular Dystrophy Research Centre at Newcastle University.
-The team is led by EURO-NMD coordinator Kate Bushby.
+The team is now led by EURO-NMD coordinator Teresinha Evangelista.

 Who else is in the team?

-Teresinha Evangelista heads up the Clinical governance group.
+Teresinha also heads up the Clinical governance group.
 Rebecca Leary is the project manager and Michael Hails runs the website and project communications.